aclloyd97/backyard-weatherman/index.md

 ### Looking at the Hurricane in Retrospect

-When presented with a data-based project for an English class, my thoughts then turned back to the rain that unusually rainfall from Harvey.
+When presented with a data-based project for an English class, my thoughts then turned back to the unusual rainfall from Harvey.
 Somewhere, someone had to have recorded the data.

 After some searching, I found a pretty comprehensive list of the entire rainfall for the weather event, from formation to dissipation.
 The data listed over 6900 sources, a different location across the nation that recorded rainfall data.
 Some sources, such as a local Dallas network of airports, made sense.
 But one data source, CoCoRaHs, contributed 6750 sets of data for the hurricane.
 Expansive, the data ranged from Texas to Maine.
 Who was this source?